Skip to main content Skip to main content

 A client's IPS specifies a 5-year time horizon and 4% required real return for a college-tuition fund.
 Three years in, a tuition discount means the goal can be funded with $50K less than planned.
 What does the disciplined IPS revision look like?

-Two truths about the IPS that new advisors learn slowly.
-First, advisors should write IPSs for themselves before they write them for clients.
+Two truths about the IPS that investors learn slowly.
+First, you should write an IPS for yourself -- whether or not you use an adviser.
 The act of forcing your own portfolio decisions through a written document surfaces your own biases (where do you treat returns as more important than capacity?
-Where do you under-weight rebalancing because the tax cost feels real?) -- and you cannot honestly walk a client through the exercise if you have not done it yourself.
+Where do you under-weight rebalancing because the tax cost feels real?), and a written policy you signed when calm is the cheapest defense you have against the decisions you would make in a panic.
 Second, the IPS is the artifact that lets the relationship survive a market crisis.
-In the middle of a 40% drawdown, an advisor who can pull out the IPS and say 'we wrote this two years ago, when you were calm, and we both signed it; here is what we said about exactly this scenario' is doing the entire job.
-An advisor who is improvising the response in the moment is doing a much harder version of the job with a higher failure rate.
-Write the document.
-Re-read the document.
-Honor the document.
+In the middle of a 40% drawdown, an adviser who can pull out the IPS and say 'we wrote this two years ago, when you were calm, and we both signed it; here is what we said about exactly this scenario' is doing the entire job -- and an adviser who improvises the response in the moment is doing a much harder version with a higher failure rate.
+So whether you hire someone or go it alone: write the document, re-read the document, honor the document.
+If an adviser will not put one in writing, that tells you what kind of relationship you are about to have.

 Apply: convert the following KYC summary into the appropriate IPS return objective.
 Client: 50 years old, current portfolio $1.5M, plans to retire at 65 and spend $90K/year in today's dollars from the portfolio, expects 2.5% inflation, expects to live to 95 (30-year retirement horizon).
 What is the rough required nominal return on the portfolio during accumulation if NO additional contributions are made between now and retirement?

-Going Deeper -- four IPS failure modes that show up in practice.
-(1) Written and never re-read: the IPS gets signed at account opening and lives in a drawer; the advisor never references it during quarterly reviews; it has zero behavioral protection value.
-Fix: re-read at every review, even for 60 seconds.
-(2) Missing rebalancing clause: the policy says nothing about when to rebalance, so rebalancing becomes ad-hoc discretion; over time the portfolio drifts and the advisor has no objective basis to push back on client reluctance.
-Fix: write the clause; trigger + tolerance + tax-awareness.
+Going Deeper -- four IPS failure modes to watch for, whether your adviser drafts it or you do.
+(1) Written and never re-read: the IPS gets signed at account opening and lives in a drawer; it is never referenced during reviews; it has zero behavioral protection value.
+Fix: re-read it at every review, even for 60 seconds.
+(2) Missing rebalancing clause: the policy says nothing about when to rebalance, so rebalancing becomes ad-hoc discretion and the portfolio quietly drifts.
+Fix: insist the clause exists -- trigger + tolerance + tax-awareness.
 (3) Returns-revised, not life-revised: the IPS gets updated chasing recent performance instead of in response to actual life events; the document becomes a lagging indicator of bias instead of a leading indicator of commitment.
 Fix: separate revision triggers ('life event' vs 'preference change') and require the second category to come with a written reason.
-(4) Cross-link with portfolio module: corpval and portfolio paths (port-3, port-4 if present) cover the asset-allocation math that the IPS commits to; the IPS is the policy, the asset-allocation work is the implementation.
-Treat them as two sides of one job.
-AI prompt for self-review: 'Given this client KYC summary, draft a one-page IPS covering all six RR-LTLU sections plus a rebalancing-policy clause, in 250 words or fewer.'
-Next module turns from the document to the end-to-end onboarding workflow that operationalizes everything we have built so far.
+(4) Cross-link with the portfolio modules: the corpval and portfolio paths (port-3, port-4 if present) cover the asset-allocation math the IPS commits to; the IPS is the policy, the asset-allocation work is the implementation -- two sides of one job.
+An AI prompt you can use to draft or stress-test your own: 'Given this KYC summary, draft a one-page IPS covering all six RR-LTLU sections plus a rebalancing-policy clause, in 250 words or fewer.'
+The next module turns from the document to the end-to-end onboarding workflow that puts everything above into motion.

 Sit with the ideas.